Eucharist: Lutheran

 Lutherans believe that the body and blood of Christ are "truly and substantially present in, with, and under the forms" of the consecrated bread and wine (the elements), so that communicants eat and drink the body and blood of Christ himself as well as the bread and wine in the Eucharistic sacrament.
 The Lutheran doctrine of the Real Presence is more accurately and formally known as the "sacramental union".
 Others have erroneously called this consubstantiation, a Lollardist doctrine, though this term is specifically rejected by Lutheran churches and theologians since it creates confusion about the actual doctrine and subjects the doctrine to the control of a non-biblical philosophical concept in the same manner as, in their view, does the term "transubstantiation".

-While an official movement exists in Lutheran congregations to celebrate Eucharist weekly, using formal rites very similar to the Catholic and "high" Anglican services, it was historically common for congregations to celebrate monthly or even quarterly.
+In the Church of Sweden, the Eucharist is celebrated at least every Sunday, with some churches offering it daily, as with monasteries and convents.
+There is in Lutheran congregations, a movement to celebrate Eucharist weekly, though it was historically common for congregations to celebrate the Eucharist monthly or even quarterly.
 Even in congregations where Eucharist is offered weekly, there is not a requirement that every church service be a Eucharistic service, nor that all members of a congregation must receive it weekly.

 Open Brethren and Exclusive Brethren

 Among Open assemblies, also termed Plymouth Brethren, the Eucharist is more commonly called the Breaking of Bread or the Lord's Supper.
-It is seen as a symbolic memorial and is central to the worship of both individual and assembly.
+They believe it is only a symbolic reenactment of the Last Supper and a memorial "to remind believers of his body given and his blood shed for their salvation". and is central to the worship of both individual and assembly.
 In principle, the service is open to all baptized Christians, but an individual's eligibility to participate depends on the views of each particular assembly.
 The service takes the form of non-liturgical, open worship with all male participants allowed to pray audibly and select hymns or readings.
 The breaking of bread itself typically consists of one leavened loaf, which is prayed over and broken by a participant in the meeting and then shared around.
 The wine is poured from a single container into one or several vessels, and these are again shared around.

 The Exclusive Brethren follow a similar practice to the Open Brethren.
 They also call the Eucharist the Breaking of Bread or the Lord's Supper.